CoreLogic: US Mortgage Delinquencies, Foreclosure Begin 2024 Exceptionally Low

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local response efforts in areas affected by the Cedar Creek fire beginning September 9, 2022 and continuing.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Maine to supplement state, tribal and local recovery efforts in areas affected by severe storms and flooding from January 9-13, 2024.
+The following counties have been approved for assistance:

 Public Assistance: